AppsFlyer/aerospike-clj/README.md

 Aerospike returns a TTL on the queried records that is epoch style, but with a different "beginning of time" which is "2010-01-01T00:00:00Z".
 Call `expiry-unix` with the returned TTL to get a TTL relative to the UNIX epoch.

+### Using the `AerospikeBatchOps` protocol

+Since library version `4.0.0`, the implementation of the `AerospikeBatchOps` protocol is available as an extension to the `aerospike-clj.client` namespace.
+The extension is available via the `aerospike-clj.batch-client` namespace.
+To use it, require the `aerospike-clj.batch-client` namespace.
+The implementation of the `AerospikeBatchOps` protocol is implemented in a separate namespace to allow older versions of the `com.aerospike/aerospike-client` dependency to be used.
+Please note that the `aerospike-clj.batch-client` namespace requires the `com.aerospike/aerospike-client` dependency to be version `6.0.0` or higher.

 ## Testing
 ### Unit tests
 Executed via running `lein test`.